CBRE: Cambodian Real Estate Faces Divergent Trends Amid 2024 Economic Growth

 Office Sector

 The office market shows some improvement, with the occupancy rate estimated at 65.8%, reflecting a quarter-on-quarter rise, though levels remain below 2023 figures.
-Prime rents in Grade A office spaces saw a slight decrease to around $25 per square metre, down from $27, signalling stabilised demand amid ongoing economic recovery.
-Conversely, Grade B spaces saw a minor rental increase, now averaging $20 to $23 per square metre, indicating selective growth in tenant interest.
+Prime rents in Grade A office spaces saw a slight decrease to around USD 25 per square meter, down from USD 27, signaling stabilized demand amid ongoing economic recovery.
+Conversely, Grade B spaces saw a minor rental increase, now averaging USD 20 to USD 23 per square meter, indicating selective growth in tenant interest.

 Retail Sector

 Retail market conditions remain challenging, as the overall occupancy rate slipped slightly from 58.7% to 58.3%.
-Prime retail rents also showed variability, with roadside retail spaces declining to $22.1 per square metre, while supermarket rental rates remained consistent at approximately $24 per square metre.
-This stagnation reflects sector-specific headwinds, particularly as consumer behaviour continues to evolve post-pandemic.
+Prime retail rents also showed variability, with roadside retail spaces declining to USD 22.1 per square meter, while supermarket rental rates remained consistent at approximately USD 24 per square meter.
+This stagnation reflects sector-specific headwinds, particularly as consumer behavior continues to evolve post-pandemic.

 Condominium Market

-The condominium sector launched over 970 new units in 2024, maintaining a steady high-end sales price of $2,714 per square metre.
-This stability indicates persistent interest in the market, while rental rates exhibited modest growth, with high-end condominium rents increasing by 2.3% and mid-range rents by 1.6%, signalling a gradual recovery in demand for urban living.
+The condominium sector launched over 970 new units in 2024, maintaining a steady high-end sales price of USD 2,714 per square meter.
+This stability indicates persistent interest in the market.
+At the same time, rental rates exhibited modest growth, with high-end condominium rents increasing by 2.3% and mid-range rents by 1.6%, signaling a gradual recovery in demand for urban living.

 Borey Market

 Borey developments, known for their appeal in Cambodia’s landed property market, saw over 250 new projects launched by the end of 2024.
-Single villa prices rose modestly to $1,177 per square metre, reflecting a 0.9% increase.
-Meanwhile, condominium prices within Borey projects ranged from $800 to $900 per square metre, up by 0.8%, suggesting a growing preference for suburban-style residential options.
+Single villa prices rose modestly to USD 1,177 per square meter, reflecting a 0.9% increase.
+Meanwhile, condominium prices within Borey projects ranged from USD 800 to USD 900 per square meter, up by 0.8%, suggesting a growing preference for suburban-style residential options.

 - Video Advertisement -